 With IronE Singleton AKA T-Dog from The Walking Dead

 IronE was one of the more inspiring talents I met at Walker Stalker.
-This man is full of life, love and gratitude.
-He shares an incredible message to everyone of equality and love.
-If you ever get the chance to sit at a panel with IronE, don’t pass it up.
+This man is full of life, love, and gratitude.
+He shares an incredible message to every one of equality and love.
+If you ever get the chance to sit in on a panel with IronE, don’t pass it up.

 Fact: IronE grew up just a few minutes away from the quarry from season 1.
 He never even knew it was there.
 He also just wrote a book.

 I love the quarry.
 I grew up pretty close to it but had no idea it was there.
 You see I’m from the hood, and we didn’t go to places like that.
 I love that location because you know it’s where I would run into people from my hood.